koji/icTrainer/README.md

 This step, we'll need to create folders and distribute images to `train` & `validation` folder.

 #### 3-1. create folders
 Create a couple of folders under dataset.
+This step will be automated in the future.
 ```
  dataset
     ├── train